srlehn/termimg/README.md

 ```sh
 timg show -p 10,10,15x15 picture.png
 ```
-If an error occurs the `--debug=true` argument shows where in the code it happens.
+If an error occurs the `--debug/-d` flag shows where in the code it happens.

 The `runterm` command starts the terminal specified with the `-t` flag.
 If no drawer is enforced by the optional `-d` flag, the best fitting one is used.
 This command is probably only useful for testing.
 ```sh